apereo/cas/docs/cas-server-documentation/planning/Getting-Started.md

 the CAS software itself has become EOL.
 Try not to go to production with a version that is declared dead for maintenance.
 Remember that the CAS project puts out release candidates in the hopes of getting early feedback, allowing you to test early.

 If you wait too long, then you will have waited too long.
-So, don' wait long.
+So, don't wait long.